 The Town of Paradise and Butte County require private property owners to remove Hazard Trees on private property that are so fire damaged by the Camp Fire they are a threat to fall into public and eligible private roads traveled by the public.
+Enrollment packets were sent to newly eligible property owners in March.
+If your property has been added to the eligibility list, you will receive an enrollment packet.
+The Hazard Tree Removal Call Center is open Monday-Friday from 8:00am-5:00pm at 530-552-3030 to help property owners needing assistance filling out the enrollment forms.
 Property owners must enroll in either the the Government Hazard Tree Removal Program or the Private Hazard Tree Removal Program for Hazard Tree removal.
-The deadline to submit enrollment paperwork is May 1, 2020.

 - Download Frequently Asked Questions about the Hazard Tree Removal Program on Private Property